matloff/omsi/README.md

 R
 ```

 in a terminal window.
-(Start R directly in this manner, not from
+(Start R directly in this manner, not from RStudio
-RStudio.)
+or the R screen icon.)
 R should start, displaying the > prompt.
-(Exit
+Exit
-via ctrl-d or by typing
+via ctrl-d or by typing 'exit()'.
-'exit()'.)

 **Make absolutely sure Python and R can be run from the command line as
 above.**